ash-project/ash/documentation/topics/development/backwards-compatibility-config.md

 prepare build(load: :comments)
 ```

-this wold be applied when using `Ash.load`, because we build a query for the primary
+this would be applied when using `Ash.load`, because we build a query for the primary
 read action as a basis for loading data.
 This could be expensive because now you are always
 loading `:comments` even if you only intended to load something else, and could also be
 unpredictable because it could "overwrite" the already loaded `comments` on the data you